Hadamard-Type Asymptotics for Products of Best Rational Approximation Errors: From the disc to continua with analytic boundary and the Jordan-boundary case

 Recall that \(g_{\Omega}(z,\infty)\) denotes the Green function of

 with pole at \(\infty\), extended by zero on \(E\).

 The upper estimate

-follows by applying Gonchar's theorem to each factor and multiplying the resulting estimates.
+follows by applying the Saff--Gonchar theorem to each factor and multiplying the resulting estimates.
 It remains to prove the reverse inequality.
 The following lemma provides the geometric comparison needed for this step.

 \begin{lemma} Fix \(r>1\).
 Then there exists a continuum \(E'\) with analytic Jordan boundary such that

 where

 and \(g_{\Omega'}(z,\infty)\) denotes the Green function of \(\Omega'\) with pole at \(\infty\), extended by zero on \(E'\).